Pomax/socketless-demo/README.md

 # Socketless demos

 This is a collection of demos that show off how to use the [socketless](https://github.com/Pomax/socketless) framework for websocket client/server implementations.
-There are currently three demos: two simple functionality demos, and one full fledged multiplayer game.
+There are currently four demos: three simple functionality demos, and one full fledged multiplayer game.

   - [a simple example similar to the code above, with one web client](#a-simple-example-npm-run-simple),
   - [a true distributed version of the simple example, minus the web client](#a-distributed-simple-example-npm-run-simple-distributed),